 Nominations for the I Love My Librarian Award open June 23 and are accepted online through September 27, 2021.

 ALA member leaders will select ten librarians from thousands of nominations, and each will receive $5,000 in recognition of their outstanding public service.
-The association will honor award recipients at the I Love My Librarian Award ceremony on January 22, 2022 at LibLearnX in San Antonio, Texas.
-Winners also will receive complimentary LibLearnX registration as part of their award packages as well as a $750 travel stipend.
+The association will honor award recipients at the I Love My Librarian Award ceremony on January 22, 2022 at ALA's new event, LibLearnX: The Library Learning Experience.
+Winners also will receive complimentary LibLearnX registration as part of their award package.

 Know an incredible librarian who deserves to be recognized?
 Get inspired by reading about past winners, including winning submissions from their patrons.
 Then nominate your favorite librarian.
 More information is available online, as are promotional resources for your library to spread the word.